jthomas252/DogpitJamXII-HotdogInspectionDay/dogpit_jam_xii_todo.md

 	- Set up animation parameters in other behaviors

 # Tools
-- Rat repelant
-	- Tesla coil that will explode a rat if it gets too close

 - Add secret box
 	- It asks for a specific condition hotdog in a note
 	- If fulfilled gives some kind of unique reward

-- Add heat lamp
+- Add heat lamp triggers and functionality
-	- Applies heat to objects within its radius
-	- Can use Godot lighting for this

 - Add geiger counter
 	- Scans nearby objects for radiation state